 Team Exercise: Teams will write stories that relate to the Epics written in the previous exercise.
 Focusing on the INVEST strategy of story writing and using group feedback to further refine.

+VII.
 Building a Comprehensive Release Plan and Backlog

 - Process Mapping

 Team Exercise: The group will be given a sample process map, they will break the process into stories that remain independent and valuable, even if the value varies.

 - Story Preparation Kanban